RusseII/DailyUpdate/README.md

 #### Send the update:
 You should never do this by hand.
 This is called daily by an AWS cloudwatch event.
+It sends the update to `The Whole Family` group chat.